 - bring your own water bottle, gym towels

 - follow our COVID Safe plan and keep good hygiene manners.
-Due to the changing nature of the COVID situation in Australia and Globally, be aware that COVID related policies may change with little or no notice in accordance with local federal guidelines.
+Due to the changing nature of the COVID situation in Australia and Globally, be aware that COVID related policies may change with little or no notice in accordance with state and federal guidelines.

 CM regards the following as unacceptable behaviours while in attendance at the Premises or at Off-Site Premises:

 - physically abusing, fighting or threatening another person;